Real Madrid vs. Grenada – Match Report – February 6, 2022

 Marco Asensio’s sixth goal in the League served Real Madrid to take another step towards the title, react justly to the Cup elimination and close a poor dynamic of four points out of a possible nine in 2022.
 The only player who assumes stripes scorers when the great referents, Karim Benzema and Vinícius, are missing.

-No one like Carlo Ancelotti knows how his players are to keep Gareth Bale ostracized and barely have Eden Hazard and Luka Jovic, but without Benzema and Vinícius he found the punishment for his little faith in rotations.
-He insisted on the failed test at San Mamés, with Isco as ‘false nine’.
+No one like Carlo Ancelotti knows how his players are to keep Gareth Bale ostracized and hardly have Eden Hazard and Luka Jovic, but without Benzema and Vinícius he found the punishment for his little faith in rotations.
+He insisted on the failed trial at San Mamés, with Isco as a ‘false nine’.
 A flat team, slow with the ball and without movement into space in a worrying first act.

 That the leader of the League has been lowering his intimidating factor is a reality.
 As effective against the greats of the championship as it is irregular against teams that are in other battles.
 There was no lack of will, but without the electricity of ‘Vini’ and the magic of Benzema, everything becomes predictable.
 Just a feint from Rodrygo, a long shot from Asensio, Isco’s attempts to achieve an impossible, get closer to the relevance of a 9 like Karim.

 Robert Moreno had to decide on the plan that would bring him closer to scoring at the Santiago Bernabéu.
-Maintain your identity at risk or conform to what worked for teams in your League.
+Maintain his identity at risk or conform to what worked for teams in his League.
 Osasuna, Cádiz or Elche tied by joining lines and looking for a counterattack, hoping to get something out of a set piece action.
 That’s how he ran into Courtois.

 Because despite the fact that his first objective was to avoid the Madridista reaction, he could also cause damage with speed.
 Antonio Puertas forgave the first at the start, Uzuni was innocent in the definition five minutes before the break and Neva did not find a door in an action that ended the patience of the stands.
 Warning whistles and boredom.